Lyminge Parish Church from the north east

 The masonry structure excavated to the south of the present Parish Church, c 1860

 Canon Jenkins went on to discover a number of walls and he imagined that these were all part of a single massive structure.
-Unfortunately, the Canon did not write up his finds very well and this leaves a host of questions.
+Unfortunately, the Canon did not write up his finds very well and this left a host of questions.
 Moreover the walls he found were fragile and it was decided to cover them up again in 1929.
-So now we are left with many questions.
-The surviving descriptions and illustrations suggest that we may have in Lyminge one of the first masonry churches built in England since the end of the Roman occupation.
-This is why Historic England, the national agency that protects the country’s heritage, has described the site at Lyminge as of “outstanding importance”.
-John Blair, Professor of Medieval History and Archaeology at the University of Oxford and author of ‘The Church in Anglo-Saxon Society’ has written in support of our project saying that the structure found by Canon Jenkins is ‘among the most important early Anglo-Saxon church remains ever excavated in southern England’.
-Our project is aimed at understanding exactly what Canon Jenkins found and hopefully identifying how old the structure actually is.
-We know it is early but not exactly how early.
+So we were left with many questions.
+The surviving descriptions and illustrations suggested that we had in Lyminge one of the first masonry churches built in England since the end of the Roman occupation.
+This is why Historic England, the national agency that protects the country’s heritage, described the site at Lyminge as of “outstanding importance”.
+John Blair, Professor of Medieval History and Archaeology at the University of Oxford and author of ‘The Church in Anglo-Saxon Society’ wrote in support of our project saying that the structure found by Canon Jenkins is ‘among the most important early Anglo-Saxon church remains ever excavated in southern England’.
+Our project was aimed at understanding exactly what Canon Jenkins found and identifying how old the structure actually is.
+We knew it was early but not exactly how early.
 You can read more about Canon Jenkins’ excavations here, and the results of our excavation in 2019 as part of this project are set out here.

 To put this in context, the earliest parts of the current Parish Church date to around the time of the Norman Conquest.
 There is debate about whether they are earlier or later, but they are around 1,000 years old.
 The round-headed windows in the chancel are made of re-used Roman brick and this illustrates how the earliest standing masonry within the current church recycles material from older structures.
 At the time the oldest parts of the present church were built, the earlier church found by Canon Jenkins was probably as old as the Spanish Armada is to us.